Voss Surfaces in Sine-Gordon Hierarchies: Beyond the Guichard sequence

 \paritem{(ii)} It is easy to check that $\det \tilde I = \tilde X \tilde Y\mkern-4mu/{\sin^2\phi}$.

 \paritem{(iii)} This can be seen by comparing formulas~\eqref{eq:Voss:Phi:TD} and~\eqref{eq:sG:iro:rtilde}. \end{proof}

 When applying Proposition~\ref{prop:rtilde} to $\Psi = \ve n \cdot \ve c$, we obtain $\ve q_1$ of Proposition~\ref{prop:iRO:1}.
-The resulting Voss net can be nontrivial and linearly independent of the nets of the Guichard sequence, i.e., sequence obtained from the pmKdV hierarchy or the Khor'kova hierarchy via Proposition~\ref{VsG->Voss}.
+The resulting Voss net can be nontrivial and linearly independent of the nets of the Guichard sequence, i.e., sequence obtained from the pmKdV hierarchy or the Khor$'$kova hierarchy via Proposition~\ref{VsG->Voss}.

 \begin{example}[The \it Voss arch\/\rm ] \rm Let us apply Proposition~\ref{prop:iRO:1} (that is, Proposition~\ref{prop:rtilde} with $\Psi = \ve n \cdot \ve c$) to the Beltrami pseudosphere, that is, to $\ve r$ given by eq.~\eqref{eq:PS:r} and $\phi$ given by eq.~\eqref{eq:PS:phi}.
 Let $\ve c \in \mathbb S^2$ be an arbitrary unit vector.
 Choosing $\ve c = [0,0,1]$, we get the constant $\tilde{\ve r} = \ve 0$.
 Choosing $\ve c = [\sin\alpha, \cos\alpha, 0]$ orthogonal to $[0,0,1]$, we obtain a family of Voss nets rotated around the axis $[0,0,1]$ by $\alpha$.
 Thus, we are left with a single Voss net